 At the end of each half term, the attainment and progress of all pupils is collected and analysed by class teachers and senior staff.
 Pupil Progress Reviews are held and provision is matched according to need.
-This will include the deployment of additional staff and/ or the running of specific interventions.
+This will include the deployment of additional staff and/ or the running of specific interventions or a specific provision.